- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 The perfect partnership

-MATs may also want to consider the following when doing due diligence (which will be relevant when deciding on the approach you want to take):
+MATs may also want to consider the following when undergoing due diligence (which will be relevant when deciding on the approach you want to take):

 - identifying synergies and priorities to support the effective integration of the new joiners